 Ramona Finnie, DrPH, MPH, CHES

-Ramona Finnie is an ORISE research fellow currently working with the mental health benefits legislation review team at the Guide to Community Preventive Services.
-She received her master of public health from Emory University and doctor of public health (DrPH) with a concentration in global health from the University of Texas School of Public Health at Houston.
-Prior to joining the Community Guide, Dr. Finnie was a visiting faculty member at Arizona State University, Department of African and African-American Studies.
-Other research experience includes dissertation research on assessing factors related to delayed care-seeking and diagnosis for tuberculosis (TB) and non-adherence to TB treatment in Limpopo Province South Africa, and work at the Behavioral Research Center within the American Cancer Society as a research analyst for Special Populations Research [now Underserved Populations Research].
-Dr. Finnie's research interests include global health disparities, health communications, and the development and evaluation of community-based interventions.
+Ramona Finnie is an ORISE research fellow currently working with the cardiovascular disease review team at the Guide to Community Preventive Services.
+Prior to joining the Community Guide, Dr. Finnie was a visiting faculty member at Arizona State University, Department of African and African-American Studies working on a qualitative study of African American's experiences with colorectal cancer screening.
+Before that, she was a research analyst for Special Populations Research [now Underserved Populations Research] at the Behavioral Research Center within the American Cancer Society.
+Dr. Finnie received her bachelors of science from the University of Arizona and master of public health (MPH) from Emory University.
+She completed a doctor of public health (DrPH) with global health concentration from the University of Texas School of Public Health at Houston where she completed field research assessing factors related to delayed care-seeking and diagnosis for tuberculosis (TB) and non-adherence to TB treatment in Limpopo Province South Africa.
+Her research interests include global health disparities, health communications, and the development and evaluation of community-based interventions.

 John A. Knopf, MPH

 John A. Knopf is an ORISE research fellow at the Guide to Community Preventive Services.
-He is working on the mental health benefits legislation review as well as the health equity out-of-school time review.
-Mr. Knopf obtained his bachelor of science in biology and psychology at the University of Georgia, and received his master's of public health at the University of Georgia.
-During his time at the University of Georgia, John received a certificate in global leadership and also traveled to Belize for medical service learning.
+He is currently working on the mental health benefits legislation review as well as the Health Equity reviews.
+Mr. Knopf obtained his bachelor of science in biology and psychology and a master of public health at the University of Georgia.
+During his time at the University of Georgia, John researched the impact of the magnocellular and parvocellular pathway visuo-spatial pathways on location-based inhibition-of-return phenomenon under Dr. James Brown.
+He also researched tobacco price elasticity from a behavioral economics under Dr. James MacKillop.
+John has also received a certificate in global leadership and has traveled to Belize for medical service learning.
 His interests include clinical medicine, social epidemiology, health policy, and chronic disease management.

 Jerrel McBride, MPH, CHES